AaravJuneja/Web-D/readme.md

 # TARDIS: Embark on your Chad Journey through time

-The provided code is an HTML document with embedded CSS styles and JavaScript functionality.
-It represents a fictional TARDIS console interface.
+This is a fictional TARDIS console interface.
 The TARDIS is a time-traveling spacecraft from the popular TV series Doctor Who.

 The HTML structure consists of two main sections: the login section and the console section.
 Initially, only the login section is visible.
 Once the user submits a valid username and password, the console section becomes visible.